RN to MSN

 |Elective (humanities, science or social science)||3 credits|

-RN to MSN students will complete the following three undergraduate courses following admission to the program prior to enrolling in a master’s level clinical course.
+RN to MSN students will complete the following three online undergraduate courses following admission to the program prior to enrolling in a master’s level clinical course.

 NURS 491 Improving Nursing Practice: Application of Concepts, Theories and Research (3 credits)

 This course emphasizes analysis of clinical problems which affect the nursing care of selected populations.
 Students also apply the nursing process, therapeutic communication skills, and teaching-learning principles in clinical situations.

 NURS 492 Conceptual Bases of Professional Nursing Practice (3 credits)